jackiehjm/stx-docs/doc/source/updates/kubernetes/orchestration-upgrade-overview.rst

 -   An upgrade has been started, and controller-1 has been upgraded and is active.

--   No update orchestration strategy exists.
-An upgrade cannot be orchestrated while update orchestration is in progress.
+-   No orchestration strategy exists.
+Patch, upgrade, firmware, kubernetes, and kube rootca are all types of orchestration.
+An upgrade cannot be orchestrated while another orchestration is in progress.

 -   Sufficient free capacity or unused worker resources must be available across the cluster.
 A rough calculation is: Required spare capacity \( %\)